Bulgarian Muslims

 The Muslim Bulgarians (Българи-мохамедани, as of recently also Българи-мюсюлмани, locally called Pomak, ahryan, poganets, marvak, or poturnak) are Bulgarians who follow the faith of Islam.
 They are generally thought to be the descendants of the indigenous Slavs who converted to Islam during Ottoman rule.
 Most scholars have agreed that the Bulgarian Muslims are a "religious group of Bulgarian Slavs who speak Bulgarian as their mother tongue and do not understand Turkish, but whose religion and customs are Islamic".

+Location

 Bulgarian Muslims live mostly in the Rhodopes - Smolyan Province, the southern part of the Pazardzhik and Kardzhali Provinces and the eastern part of the Blagoevgrad Province in Southern Bulgaria.
 They also live in a group of villages in the Lovech Province in Northern Bulgaria.
 The name Pomak is pejorative in Bulgarian and is resented by most members of the community, The name adopted and used instead of Pomak is Bulgarian Muslims.

-Bulgarian Muslims do not represent a homogenous community and have a multitude of ethnic and religious identities.
-A clear majority of them (127,350 according to the latest census in 2001) declare themselves to be ethnic Bulgarians of Islamic faith.
-However, a significant percentage, in particular in the Central and Eastern Rhodopes (the Smolyan and Kardzhali Province) are strongly religious and have preserved the Muslim name system, customs and clothing, the Smolyan Province, which is largely populated by Bulgarian Muslims (approximately 117,000 or 71% of the population according to the Ministry of Interior in 1989).
+The Smolyan Province, which is largely populated by Bulgarian Muslims (approximately 117,000 or 71% of the population according to the Ministry of Interior in 1989).
 According to the 2001 census, 43 municipalities out of 262 have a Muslim majority.
 There were five municipalities with a Muslim population over 90 percent: Chernoochene (96.8 percent) has the highest share of Muslims, followed by Venets (95.9 percent), Satovcha (91.3 percent), Ruen (90.9 percent) and Kaolinovo (90.0 percent)(122,806 or 87.7%) and that only 58,758 people or 41.9% of the population of the province declared to profess Islam in 2001.

 Muslims in Bulgaria have slightly better demographic indicators compared to the Orthodox Christians in Bulgaria.
-The reason for this difference is mostly because of ethnicity most Muslims in Bulgaria have different reproductive traditions and they have a younger age structure compared to the ethnic Bulgarians which leads to higher fertility and birth rates.
+The reason for this difference is mostly because of ethnicity most Muslims in Bulgaria have different marriage traditions and a younger age structure compared to the ethnic Bulgarians which leads to higher fertility and birth rates.
 In provinces with large Muslim concentrations, birth rates are a little bit higher while death rates are lower than the country average.
-For example: Bulgaria had a total birth rate of 10.5‰ in 1992 while Muslims formed about 13 percent of the total population.
+For example: Bulgaria had a total birth rate of 10.5% in 1992 while Muslims formed about 13 percent of the total population.
 However, in provinces with large Muslim populations the birth rate ranged from in 11.0% in Smolyan and 11.6% in Silistra to 13.1% in Razgrad (>50 percent Muslim) and 14.7% in Kardzhali (about 70 percent Muslim).